cortexrd/Knack-Toolkit-Library/README.md

 Open the KTL_KnackApp_ACB.js file, copy its content to your Javascript pane in the Builder and save.

-Open the KTL.css file, copy its content to your CSS pane in the Builder and save.
+Open the KTL_KnackApp_ACB.css file, copy its content to your CSS pane in the Builder and save.

 \*Note that eventually, when we reach the first official release, these two files will be hosted on my Cortex R&D's CDN, and all these copy